cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### BuildingUnit

-A `BuildingUnit` is a part of a `UsageZone` which is related to a single occupant entity, such as a dwelling or a  workplace.
-Owner information attributes (as owner name and ownership type) are specified in this class.
+A `BuildingUnit` is a part of a `UsageZone` which can be defined as a subdivision of a Building with its own lockable access from the outside or from a common area (i.e. not from another BuildingUnit), which is atomic, functionally independent, and may be separately sold, rented out, inherited, etc (source: INSPIRE Data Specification Buildings, v3.0, p.29).
 It inherits from class `_CityObject`.

 ```xml
 <!--Example of a BuildingUnit-->